 Traditionally, a cobbler is baked in the oven.
-3-2-1 Peach Cobbler is cooked in the microwave, but is surprisingly similar in flavor and texture to the “real thing”; sweet peaches covered in cinnamon sugar biscuit dough.
+These individual cobblers are cooked in the microwave, but are surprisingly similar in flavor and texture to the “real thing”; sweet peaches covered in cinnamon sugar biscuit dough.

 The shelf stable ingredients can be kept on hand to create individual servings of cobbler any time of year in just one minute.
 Pop the ingredients and recipe in a care package for college students or military and ship the best of summer in a box.